Quick Links

 Latest News

-Next Meeting 7.30pm on 22nd May 2024.
+Next Meeting 7.30pm on 18th September 2024.
 In the Village Hall.

 If you are having problems keeping your home warm please contact Healthy Homes Dorset